stevenzchen/stevenzchen.github.io/index.md

 You can find my **[resumé here][resume]**.
 If you know me personally, connect with me on **[LinkedIn][linkedin]**.

 In my free time, I like to read, dance, travel, and play strategy games.
-I enjoy [touring architecture][arch], and I like to drive and keep up the auto industry.
-I'm also an [Google Local Guide][local] reviewer, with over 75,000 review and 2.2 million photo views on Google Maps.
+I enjoy [touring architecture][arch], and I like to drive and keep up with the auto industry.
+I'm also an [Google Local Guide][local] reviewer, with over 75,000 review and 2.3 million photo views on Google Maps.

 <!--